pyedifice/pyedifice/README.md

 - Edifice makes it easy to create dynamic applications.
 It's easy to create, shuffle, and destroy widgets because the interface is written in Python code.
 QML assumes a much more static interface.

-An analogy is, QML is like HTML + JavaScript, whereas Edifice is like React.js.
+By analogy, QML is like HTML + JavaScript, whereas Edifice is like React.js.
 While QML and HTML are both declarative UI frameworks, they require imperative logic to add dynamism.
 Edifice and React allow fully dynamic applications to be specified declaratively.